pjssilva/NLPModelsAlgencan.jl/README.md

 in package mode in Julia's REPL.

 This will download Algencan's code, compile it and make it available to the Algencan.jl package. **However there is a major caveat here.
-At this point I am compiling Algencan without any HSL support.
-This has major influence on Algencan behavior and performance.
+The Algencan solver will be compiled without any HSL support.
+This will have a major negative impact on its behavior and performance.
 You should use HSL whenever you have access to it.**

 ### Pre-compiled `libalgencan.so`